KIR-CellDIVE/DIVE-MAP/README.md

 ## 4. Example segmentation and analysis workflow
-[Here](https://github.com/KIR-CellDIVE/wsi-workflow-example) we provide an example workflow starting from segmentation to spatial analysis utilising the [segmentation](https://github.com/KIR-CellDIVE/wsi-segmentation) and [analysis](https://github.com/KIR-CellDIVE/wsi-analysis) notebooks part of DIVE-MAP.
+[Here](https://github.com/KIR-CellDIVE/wsi-workflow-example) we provide an example workflow starting from segmentation to spatial analysis utilising the [segmentation](https://github.com/KIR-CellDIVE/wsi-segmentation) and [analysis](https://github.com/KIR-CellDIVE/wsi-analysis) steps of DIVE-MAP.
 This also includes comparisons to a QuPath-based segmentation approach.
 Moreover, this repository reproduces some of the figures and results shown in the accompanying STAR protocol publication (doi: TO BE ADDED).

 ## How to cite